kem25/LinuxConfiguration/README.md

 3. Change to the /var/www/catalog/catalog/ directory and create virtual environment by running `sudo virtualenv venv`

-4. Activate the new environment, `venv`, by running `. venv/bin/activate`
+4. Activate the new environment, `venv`, by running `. venv/bin/activate` or `source venv/bin/activate`

-5. With the virtual environment active, install the following dependenies
+5. Then install the following:
 `pip install httplib2`

 	`pip install requests`